toa-io/toa/extensions/exposition/documentation/tree.md

 | `GET`       | **Observation**<br/>**Computation**           |
 | `PATCH`     | **Assignment**<br/>**Effect**                 |

-As method mapping is unambiguous for Observation, Assignent, and Computation, a consice syntax is
+As method mapping is unambiguous for Observation, Assignment, and Computation, a concise syntax is
 available:

 ```yaml